-Less Lawn: Decrease the size of your lawn or do away with it all together.
+Less Lawn: Decrease the size of your lawn or do away with it altogether.
 Lawns require mowing.
 And lawns require an awful lot of water.
-An overgrown lawn and/or a sun burnt one will win you no friends among your neighbours.
+An overgrown lawn and/or a sunburnt one will win you no friends among your neighbors.
 A large lawn is a lot for a tenant to maintain properly and will be an extra expense for biweekly or monthly mows if you offload this responsibility to a landscaper.

 So what to do instead of a lawn?

 Using paving stones, rocks, and gravel alone or mixed together to create a textured zen-like garden can be absolutely gorgeous.
 There are a few types of grass, mosses, and succulents that can be incorporated into this look for added dimension and interest.
 Depending on your neighborhood, this look may have you standing out.
 The upkeep couldn’t be easier: Just the occasional sweep of the broom will be all you need over the course of the season.